 B. There are those who love the darkness instead, because of their evil deeds, John 3:19b).
 Their love for things of the world causes them to reject the light of Jesus, (Luke 16:14).

-C. Many do not want to be exposed by the light: They know that coming to Jesus will expose their evil deeds, (John 3:20; Ephesians 5:13).
+C. Many does not want to be exposed by the light: They know that coming to Jesus will expose their evil deeds, (John 3:20; Ephesians 5:13).
 But those willing to obey (does the truth), do not fear the light, (John 3:21).
 Unwilling to give up their evil deeds, they are unwilling to submit to the new birth which acknowledges one’s sinfulness and requires repentance, (Acts 2:36-38)

 In His conversation with Nicodemus, Jesus reveals much about being born again.
 What about you?
 Have you been born again of water and the Spirit (i.e., a washing of regeneration and renewing of the Holy Spirit)?